 Wipe the rims clean, remove any air bubbles and place your lids.
 Pack and Process according to water bath canning instructions.

 is for elevation of 1000 feet or less.
 Don't forget to adjust your time for

-Process pickled peppers in pints or half pints 10 minutes.
-Quarts are not suggested.
+Process pickled peppers in pints or half pints 10 minutes below 1000 feet.